jokedewinter/Pattern-Primer-Jekyll/README.md

 This is a design communication, testing, and process tool.

-Create little snippets of markup and save them to the “patterns folder” (a Jekyll [collection](http://jekyllrb.com/docs/collections/) called `_patterns`).
+Create little snippets of markup and save them to the `_patterns` directory (a Jekyll [collection](http://jekyllrb.com/docs/collections/)).
 The pattern primer will generate a list of all the HTML patterns in that folder.

 The patterns are rendered as HTML, with a reference source displayed in a `<textarea>` next to each.
 Attach or reference any CSS to test out styles against these markup patterns.